-Please note that anyone consulting an Oxford thesis is required to sign a declaration recognising that the copyright of the thesis rests with the author and that no quotation from it or information derived from it may be published without the prior consent of the author.
+Please note that anyone consulting an Oxford thesis or dissertation is required to sign a declaration recognising that the copyright of the thesis rests with the author and that no quotation from it or information derived from it may be published without the prior consent of the author.

 On SOLO - just add the word thesis to your searches.
-For instance, if you search for oxford thesis education you will get a large selection of theses and dissertations on educational topics.
+For instance, if you search for oxford thesis education you will get a large selection of theses & dissertations on educational topics.
 The results will include both Masters dissertations and Doctoral theses and come from various departments including the Department of Education.